Booth Creek Ski Holdings, Inc.|

 On October 8, 2010, Booth Creek Ski Holdings, Inc. sold its final New England holding, Waterville Valley, to a group of investors including John Sununu.

-On October 25, 2010, word emerged that Booth Creek had sold the operating lease of Northstar-at-Tahoe, CA to Vail Resorts for $63 million.
+On October 25, 2010, Booth Creek sold the operating lease of Northstar-at-Tahoe, CA to Vail Resorts for $63 million.
 At this point, final area under Booth Creek management was Sierra-at-Tahoe.

 Booth Creek Ski Holdings, Inc. Related Press Releases:

 |Booth Creek Ski Holdings Sells Waterville Valley Resort||October 11, 2010||Booth Creek Ski Holdings, Inc.|

 |Principals of Jiminy Peak Mountain Resort purchase Cranmore Mountain||June 15, 2010||Booth Creek Ski Holdings, Inc.|